 Just be honest and tell the truth.
 It's not worth exaggerating or lying, because if a potential employer catches you it could be really awkward and ruin any trust you've built up.

-If the kids are there during your interview, be sure to interact with them and not ignore them too!
+If the children are there during your interview, be sure to interact with them and not ignore them too!
 Ask them basic questions like what their names are and how old they are.
-Parents want to see that you're able to build a relationship and relate to their kids.
+Parents want to see that you're able to build a relationship and relate to their children.

 There are some common interview questions that are likely to come up for most babysitters.
 It's a good idea to think about these questions ahead of time and come up with answers for them.
 That way you won't be put on the spot.
 Nothing is worse than having your mind go blank when you're trying to come up with an answer!